 Leitmotif: "The Little Divine Dragon", which shares its melody with that of Naga, using much higher-pitched and eerie instrumentation.

-Mercy Kill: In the "Infinite Regalia" DLC chapter, her battle quote implies that the Deadlord she's facing is in fact Marth, leading to this trope.
+Mercy Kill: In the "Infinite Regalia" DLC chapter of Awakening, her battle quote implies that the Deadlord she's facing is either Marth or one of the parents that died in the Bad Future, leading to this trope.

 The Nicknamer: Child example - she refers to Marth as "Mar-Mar" and Bantu as "Ban-Ban".